itchyny/fastinvsqrt/README.md

 ### Perl
 The pack and unpack is useful in this challenge for scripting languages (PHP, Ruby, Python etc).
-Somehow the speed of this code is crazy fast on the Travis test.
+Somehow this code runs very fast as compiled languages.
 ```perl
 use strict;
 use warnings;